 Her eyes darted across their faces—Noctis' retinue.
 But he had asked her to keep them safe.
 Keep everyone safe.
 And Father had trusted both of them to do what was right for Lucis in his absence.
 How could she turn her back on that?
 How could she take the coward's way out?

 She was the only one who knew—the only one who saw visions sent by the Gods.
 If they hadn't meant for her to use that, why would they have given it to her?
 Why would they let her glimpse the future if she wasn't meant to share it?

 "Use—it—!"
 Gladio shouted.

 Ardyn's blade swung.
 Reina's naginata clattered against the metal floor.
 Time stopped.

 Fire spread, like molten steel in her veins.
 With a cry she fell to her knees, not even feeling the pain of bone against metal when everything else was ablaze.

-Thankfully, that initial burst was all she felt, as if the kings wanted her on her knees before them.
+Thankfully, that initial burst was all she felt, as if the kings only wanted her on her knees before them.
 And she was before them.
-When she found the strength to lift her head and look, they glowed around her—blue fire, just like Noct's magic.
+When she found the strength to lift her head and look, they glowed around her—armored suits of blue fire, just like Noct's magic.

 :So you have come to bear the ring, Reina Lucis Caelum.:

 The words rang out, a terrible booming sound more in her head than her ears, making her teeth ache.

 :But our power is not for you.
 Though you are of royal blood, you were meant to bear your burden without our aid.: